Golem Soundtrack Giveaway: Win a Signed Vinyl, Plus Physical Game

 If you don’t manage to win a copy of Golem or its soundtrack, you can still pick it up digitally or at retail for $39.99.
 You can also get your hands on the vinyl soundtrack on Amazon or the Materia Collective, but hurry, they are going fast.
 Only downside is they aren’t signed by Marty O’Donnell.
 The soundtrack is also available in CD format (Materia Collective, Amazon), and digitally (Amazon, Spotify, etc.).

 We have yet to review Golem, but stay tuned to PlayStation LifeStyle for our final verdict on the game.
-(Editor’s Note: Our review for Torchlight II is entirely independent of this giveaway.
+(Editor’s Note: Our review for Golem is entirely independent of this giveaway.
 This giveaway has no bearing on the review text or score from our reviewer.)

 Good luck in our Golem giveaway.